oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 * `compartment_id` - The OCID of the compartment the DB System belongs in.
 * `configuration_id` - The OCID of the Configuration to be used for Instances in this DB System.
 * `data_storage_size_in_gb` - Initial size of the data volume in GiBs that will be created and attached.
-* `defined_tags` - Usage of predefined tag keys.
-These predefined keys are scoped to namespaces.
+* `defined_tags` - Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
 Example: `{"foo-namespace.bar-key": "value"}`
 * `description` - User-provided data about the DB System.
 * `display_name` - The user-friendly name for the DB System.
 It does not have to be unique.
 * `endpoints` - The network endpoints available for this DB System.